Pickling: Possible health hazards of pickled vegetables

-The World Health Organization has listed pickled vegetables as a possible carcinogen, and the British Journal of Cancer released an online 2009 meta-analysis of research on pickles as increasing the risks of esophageal cancer.
-The report, citing limited data in a statistical meta analysis, indicates a potential two-fold increased risk of oesophageal cancer associated with Asian pickled vegetable consumption.
-Results from the research are described as having "high heterogeneity" and the study said that further well-designed prospective studies were warranted.
-However, their results stated "The majority of subgroup analyses showed a statistically significant association between consuming pickled vegetables and Oesophageal Squamous Cell Carcinoma".
+In 1993, the World Health Organization listed traditional Asian pickled vegetables as possible carcinogens, and the British Journal of Cancer released an online 2009 meta-analysis of research on pickles as increasing the risks of esophageal cancer.
+The report, citing limited data in a statistical meta-analysis, indicates a potential twofold increased risk of esophageal cancer associated with Asian pickled vegetable consumption.
+Results from the research are described as having "high heterogeneity" and the study results indicated that further well-designed prospective studies were warranted.
+However, according to the authors, "The majority of subgroup analyses showed a statistically significant association between consuming pickled vegetables and Oesophageal Squamous Cell Carcinoma".

+Consuming pickled vegetables is also associated with a 28% increase in the risk of stomach cancer.

 The 2009 meta-analysis reported heavy infestation of pickled vegetables with fungi.
-Some common fungi can facilitate the formation of N-nitroso compounds, which are strong oesophageal carcinogens in several animal models.
+Some common fungi can facilitate the formation of N-nitroso compounds, which are strong esophageal carcinogens in several animal models.
 Roussin red methyl ester, a non-alkylating nitroso compound with tumour-promoting effect in vitro, was identified in pickles from Linzhou, Henan (formerly Linxian) in much higher concentrations than in samples from low-incidence areas.
 Fumonisin mycotoxins have been shown to cause liver and kidney tumours in rodents.